MohsenSkimz/Stack-Overflow-Survey-Data-2017/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to understand better:
 - What are Top 5 Languages worked by professional?
-- Whte are Most country that have People used JavaScript?
+- What are Most country that have People used JavaScript?
-- Whte are Most IDE That Used By United States?
+- What are Most IDE That Used By United States?

 # File Descriptions